MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 ![Capture the Flag - Game with Chat](media/capture-the-flag-game-with-chat.jpg)

-#### Solutions for game UI and conversation window conflicts
+### Solutions for game UI and conversation window conflicts

-1. **The user should be able to disable the feature via the OS**
+1. **The user should be able to disable the feature via the OS**.
-   Ideally, the user has the option to leave the game and turn the STT option on or off, by using the Ease of Access settings.
+   Ideally, the user has the option to leave the game and turn the STT option on or off, by using the Ease-of-Access settings.

    - **UI impact: NONE**
    - **UX impact: POOR**